 The programme is open to emergent artists and creatives based in Sandwell and the Black Country, from all practices, backgrounds and ages.
 Participants from Birmingham may also be considered if they live within one mile of our office in West Bromwich (B70 8DY).
 Events usually take place at West Bromwich Town Hall but due to current COVID-19 restrictions all future events will take place on Zoom until further notice.

-To apply to become a member, or if you are already a member and want to apply for an Online Residency, download and fill out the forms below and return to email@example.com.
+To join, or if you are already a member and want to apply for an Online Residency, download and fill out the forms below and return them to firstname.lastname@example.org

 Upcoming talks AND workshops: